 If you’ve been wanting to experiment with dyeing, you HAVE to read this post with 20 modern DIY dye project ideas.
 You’ll feel inspired and ready to tackle any DIY dye project.

-Over the years, I have gotten really into dyeing fabric: from updating tired linens to saving money on clothes by giving them a fresh new look, I really love a good DIY dye project.
-Plus dyeing has to be the easiest craft on the planet – it’s such a fun way to dip your toes into the world of DIY.
-If you find yourself with extra time this holiday weekend, here are my favorite DIY dye projects from the Dans le Lakehouse archives – plus a bevy of other dye ideas I can’t wait to try.
+Over the years, I have gotten really into dyeing fabric: from updating tired linens to saving money on clothes by giving them a fresh new look, I really love a good DIY dye project and I’m always looking for new DIY dye project ideas.
+Plus, dyeing things has to be the easiest craft on the planet – it’s such a fun way to dip your toes into the world of DIY.
+If you find yourself with extra time this holiday weekend, here are my favorite DIY dye project ideas from the Dans le Lakehouse archives – plus a bevy of other dye ideas I can’t wait to try.

 Whether you’re a knitter or a just making a cute wall hanging, don’t settle for store bought yarn colors.
 Yarn can be so easy to dye!
 Dip dye it (like the wall hanging from Brit & Co, below), tie dye it, use natural dyes or a bottle of turquoise Rit – the sky is the limit.